morkonrad/graphcl/README.md

 It's framework for execution of OpenCL-kernel graphs on multiple-devices.

-In short, the main concept of GraphCL is the automatic distribution and mapping of any kernel-graph, no fixed-direct code that maps kernels to devices.
+In short, the main concept of GraphCL is to enable automatic distribution and mapping of any kernel-graph, no fixed-direct code that maps kernels to devices.
 Designer uses GraphCL-API to define only the kernel-graph without tedious and complex mapping to the execution platform.
 The mapping and scheduling of graph-nodes is delegated to the GraphCL-runtime.
 Runtime distributes and maps tasks automatically, regardless of the number, type and power of processors.

 **Main features:**